Interacting with wildlife for the first time in their lives

 The children expressed so much excitement when getting onto the bus and when we arrived their faces said it all.
 When being told they could stroke a squirrel, a bush deer and even a dog, their faces lit up with amazement.
 Some of them have never even seen these animals before.
 Several of the children just wanted to look as they found it a bit daunting and looked a bit unsure when a dog approached them, having never met one before, but they soon seemed to relax.

-child with squirrel They were lucky enough to also see a giraffe, a baby orynx, ostridges, mongoose and many more rescued wild animals, which if possible will eventually be released back into the wild.
+They were lucky enough to also see a giraffe, a baby orynx, ostridges, mongoose and many more rescued wild animals, which if possible will eventually be released back into the wild.
 Some of the children got to hold a tortoise, which they were fascinated by.
 They were taught all about the animals, how they live, where they live, what they eat, how long they live and what care they need while they are in the animal orphanage.
 The children got told about several of the animals that have disabilities such as the blind donkey and eagles who have lost their legs which the children appeared to relate to due to their disabilities.
 They asked questions about how the animals became disabled like this.

 The children went home to their school with some birds feathers given to them by Daktari.
-The staff of Daholding a tortoisektari were very welcoming and kind.
+The staff of Daktari were very welcoming and kind.
 The teachers were very appreciative of the day and expressed that this is a once in a life time opportunity for these children.
 They also said they were going to be stopping off at a shop on the way back as none of the children know what a shop is.

 The aim of the future of Yebo will be to give as many children as possible opportunities like this, to learn about wildlife, understand they are not alone with their feelings and disabilities and to give them a therapeutic and educational experience.